Davide Carbone: 2013–2017: Awards, Carbon Electra, and Video Game Scoring

+2018–2020: Scaler Software Development

 Carbone designed and released the highly successful music software 'Scaler' to worldwide critical acclaim as the first piece of software that analyses musical performances and notation in order to detect the scale and key and suggest alternate scales, chord voicings and chord progressions.
 Scaler received several positive reviews in major magazines and webzines including a 10/10 'Excellence Award' and 'Editors Choice Award' in MusicTech Magazine, a 9/10 in Computer Music, and a review in Sound on Sound which called Scaler 2 "A triumph".
 In 2020 Scaler 2 was awarded a MusicTech 'Gear of the Year' Award by its readers.